josephmidura/dotfiles/README.md

 # dotfiles
-setup a new environment
-they all work well in Catalina using bash
+Setup a new environment in Catalina using bash